About our Chapter

 |Tennessee's State-wide Collegiate NAfME Facebook Group||https://www.facebook.com/groups/269465576476437/|

 Austin Ward: In the summer of 2016, APSU music education major, Austin Ward was one of three music students from Tennessee to attend the NAfME National Advocacy Summit in Washington D.C.
 This is the 2nd time in two years that an APSU student has attended this summit.
-Austin is from Lebanon, TN, and will graduate in May with a Bachelor of Music in Music Education.
+Austin is from Lebanon, TN, and will graduate in May with a Bachelor of Music with Music Education concentration.
 He is the 2016-2017 Treasurer for Tennessee's Collegiate NAfME chapter.

-Davey Edmaiston: In the summer of 2015, APSU's immediate past-president of CNAfME, Davey Edmaiston, was one of four music students from Tennessee to participate in Hill Day: NAfME's National Advocacy Summitt in Washington.
+Davey Edmaiston: In the summer of 2015, APSU's immediate past-president of CNAfME, Davey Edmaiston, was one of four music students from Tennessee to participate in Hill Day: NAfME's National Advocacy Summit in Washington.
 D.C.
-Davey (left) with Dr. Glenn Neirman (President of NAfME), with three other collegiate music students from Tennessee, standing outisde the office of Tennessee Senator, Lamar Alexander.
+Davey (left) with Dr. Glenn Neirman (President of NAfME), with three other collegiate music students from Tennessee, standing outside the office of Tennessee Senator, Lamar Alexander.